The government has faced criticism from lawmakers and human rights campaigners over how it handles China.

 “If they really want to show that they are on the side of Hongkongers and that they care about the future of Hong Kong, then they should have made a public statement,” he told The Epoch Times.

-Benedict Rogers, co-founder and trustee of Hong Kong Watch, said while the new Labour government is still carrying out its “audit” of the UK’s China policy, early signs, including Starmer’s remarks on Tuesday, show “worrying” signs that the government has “softened quite considerably compared to the previous government and also compared to Labour’s position in opposition.”
+Benedict Rogers, co-founder and trustee of Hong Kong Watch, said that while the new Labour government is still carrying out its “audit” of the UK’s China policy, early signs, including Starmer’s remarks on Nov.
+19, show “worrying” signs that the government has “softened quite considerably compared to the previous government and also compared to Labour’s position in opposition.”

 In response, a spokesperson for the Foreign, Commonwealth & Development Office (FCDO) pointed The Epoch Times to West’s earlier statement.
 The Cabinet Office didn’t respond by the time of publishing.